bucanero/psl1ght-libs/dbglogger/README.md

 # dbglogger library

+A simple PS3 /PSL1GHT library that provides basic debug logging over the network (TCP/UDP) or to a local file.
+The library also includes additional helper functions to save screenshots in PNG and encode files in Base64.

-By default the logger will send debug messages to UDP multicast address 239.255.0.100:30000.
+By default, the logger will send debug messages to UDP multicast address `239.255.0.100:30000`.

-To receive them you can use socat on your PC:
+To receive them you can use [socat](http://www.dest-unreach.org/socat/) on your PC:

 ```
 socat udp4-recv:30000,ip-add-membership=239.255.0.100:0.0.0.0 -